-- Scans the filesystem for files that can be migrated and freed.
-Each of these candidates is assigned a file weight.
-This information is used to create a list, called a candidate list, that contains an entry for each file and is ordered by file weight (largest to smallest). - Selects enough candidates to bring the free space back up to the desired level.
-Files are selected in order from largest file weight to smallest. - Selects enough non-migrated files from the candidate list to achieve the migration target, which is the percentage of filesystem space you want to have as free space and space occupied by migrated but online files.
-Files are selected from the candidate list in order from largest file weight to smallest.
+- Scans the filesystem for files that can be migrated and freed or ranges of files that can be freed.
+Each of these candidates is assigned a weight.
+This information is used to create a list, called a candidate list, that contains an entry for each file or range and is ordered by weight (largest to smallest). - Selects enough candidates to bring the free space back up to the desired level.
+Files or ranges of files are selected in order from largest weight to smallest. - Selects enough non-migrated files from the candidate list to achieve the migration target, which is the percentage of filesystem space you want to have as free space and space occupied by migrated but online files.
+Files are selected from the candidate list in order from largest weight to smallest.

 The dmf smon daemon should be running whenever DMF is active.
 You control automated space management by setting the filesystem and policy configuration parameters in the DMF configuration file.
-The configuration parameters specify targets for migration and free space as well as one or more policies for file weighting.
-Only filesystems configured as MIGRATION_LEVEL auto in the configuration file are included in the space-management process.
-"Configuring DMF Policies" on page 57, describes how to configure automated space management.
+The configuration parameters specify targets for migration and free space as well as one or more policies for weighting.
+Only filesystems configured as MIGRATION\LEVEL auto in the configuration file are included in the space-management process.
+"Configuring DMF Policies" on page 59, describes how to configure automated space management.